MakiDevelops/homeroom/README.md

 ## Available
 ### ~~Videos~~
-~~Currently you can play videos from Local Files as well as HTTP / HTTPS URLs~~ (Currently Broken)
+~~Currently you can play videos from Local Files as well as HTTP / HTTPS URLs~~ (Currently Broken) Requires MPV for Video

 ### Audio
-You can play audio files locally as well as from network
+You can play audio files
+Currently on linux Requires mpg123
+Windows & macOS use standard things (afplay for macOS - Default audio player for windows)

 ## Idea
 Home room is a program for azure-orgst that allows users to import their own videos and take care of their own family.